MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 The new Teams client **is not** yet available for the following customers but is planned for release later in this calendar year:

 **Platforms:**  Mac, VDI, Web</br>
-**Customer segments:**  </br>- Government clouds: GCC, GCC High, DoD</br>- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China </br>- Consumer</br>- Desktop running a Windows 10 version earlier than 10.0.19041
+**Customer segments:**  </br>- Government clouds: GCC, GCC High, DoD</br>- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China </br>- Consumer

 ## Rollout schedule

 #### When will the new Microsoft Teams be included with the new installations of Microsoft 365 Apps?

-The date when the new Teams starts being installed with new installations of Microsoft 365 Apps depends on which update channel you're using.
+The date when the new Teams starts being installed with Microsoft 365 Apps depends on which update channel you're using.
 The following table shows the schedule.

 **Starting mid-to late August 2023**, the planned rollout will be: